 Blob Sas Token and URL

-We have created a folder named “Upload2Cloud” and this main folder has sub-folders and files inside. we will sync these files and folders to Azure storage
+The next part is to sync data from your on-premises PC or file server using AzCopy.
+We have created a folder named "Upload2Cloud" and this main folder has sub-folders and files inside.
+We will sync these files and folders to Azure storage.

 sync local folder to azure storage

-Download zzcopy from the following link on your PC from where you want to upload.
+Download AzCopy from the following link on the PC from where you want to upload.
+Extract the zip file in the C: drive with the folder name "azcopy".

 download azcopy